-To ensure that the device remains explosion-proof as per /16/, only certain disposable/rechargeable batteries may be used.
+To ensure that the device remains explosion-proof in accordance with /16/, only certain disposable/rechargeable batteries may be used.

 - Only use batteries supplied by SEWERIN.
-Other disposable/rechargeable batteries, which have not been supplied by SEWERIN, may only be used if they meet the specifications in /8/. - In each battery compartment use only batteries that are identical with respect to type (disposable or rechargeable), capacity and manufacturer.
+Other disposable/rechargeable batteries, which have not been supplied by SEWERIN, may only be used if they meet the requirements of /8/. - In each battery compartment use only batteries that are identical with respect to type (disposable or rechargeable), capacity and manufacturer.